 - Sitting Room: A comfortable, spacious family room with two sofas, two armchairs and a coffee table.
 There is also a cards table set up with chairs and a chess set, a separate drinks table and chaise long.
 There is a backgammon set and numerous board games including scrabble, trivial pursuit, puzzles and playing cards.
 There is a wood burning stove within a large traditional fireplace.
 TV with Sky and English channels and a DVD/tape deck/radio and music system.
 Windows to East and West and outside doors lead to the garden on both sides of the house.

 - Four steps lead up into a Hall/Landing Area with windows opening towards the river.
 The centrepiece is a small hexagonal table with its own chairs, and a sofa.
 This room also contains the hi fi/broadband router and an Epsom printer.

-Stairs ascend to the Top Floor and to Bedroom 3 and a passage leading on to Bedroom 4, Bathrooms 2 and 3 and the Games Room:
+Accessed off the hall/Landing Area is Bedroom 3 and a short passage leads on to Bedroom 4, Bathrooms 2 and 3 and the Games Room:

-- Bedroom 3 with twin single beds (3’ X 6’).
+- Bedroom 3 has twin single beds (3’ X 6’).
 Windows open to the garden on the west side.

-- Bedroom 4 with beautiful, florally decorated four poster bed (7’ X 6’).
+- Bedroom 4 has a beautiful, florally decorated four poster bed (7’ X 6’).
 Windows open to the garden on the West side.

-- Bathroom 2 with a bath and full wall mirrors on two sides, WC and wash basin.
+- Bathroom 2 has a bath and full wall mirrors on two sides, WC and wash basin.
 Windows open to East side and river.

-- Bathroom 3 with a walk in shower, washbasin and WC.
+- Bathroom 3 has a walk in shower, washbasin and WC.
 Small window to East/river side.